kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/learning-strategies-while-learning.md

 </aside>

 It is important to know that deliberate practice is not doing something repeatedly.
 It is a practice that is intentional and rooted in the goal of growth and progress.
-Deliberate practice helps you to move from being at a novice level in a skill to become an expert at that skill.
+Deliberate practice helps you to move from being at a novice level in a skill to becoming an expert at that skill.
 Deliberate practice involves intentional practice, feedback, and improvement in other to correct mistakes and deepen mastery and proficiency.
 Here are some components of deliberate practice

 - Practice should be done towards a clear goal or expert-level performance
 - There should be time for reflection (metacognition) - thinking about the practice activity itself and the outcomes
-- There should be feedback from someone who has better mastery such as a coach or another expert
+- There should be feedback from someone who has better mastery, such as a coach or another expert

-These components among others separate deliberate practice from regular practice.
+These components, among others, separate deliberate practice from regular practice.

 <aside>

-📺 Watch this videos on the way deliberate practice works in Computer Programming.
+📺 Watch this video on the way deliberate practice works in Computer Programming.

 </aside>